Kitura/BlueSignals/README.md

 ### Before starting

-The first think you need to do is import the Signals framework.
+The first thing you need to do is import the Signals framework.
 This is done by the following:
 ```
 import Signals
 ```